GameVogue/RimTTRPG/RimTTRPG/Rules/Psycasting.md

 **Stun**
 *Momentarily disrupt motor function in the target's brain, preventing any movement.*
-Prevents one organic target up to 20 tiles away from taking any actions for 5 seconds.
+Prevents one organic entity up to 20 tiles away from taking any actions for 5 seconds.

 **Chunk Skip**
 *Skip 5 chunks of rock or slag and scatter them near the target point.
 This is useful for producing cover during offensive operations.*